luizaugustogarcia/tdp1375/README.md

 This project requires Maven to be compiled.

-The class "br.unb.cic.tdp.Silvaetal" implements the algorithm proposed by Silva et al (article not yet published).
+The class "br.unb.cic.tdp.Silvaetal" implements the algorithm proposed by Silva et al (article not published yet).

 To run the algorithm: